 Final decision is up to the Referee.

-This is not allowed by anyone, team coaches or parents.
-No one should be standing behind the goals, teams, coaches, parents and spectators should be on the sidelines.
+This is not allowed by anyone, either team coaches or parents.
+No one should be standing behind the goals.
+Teams, coaches, parents and spectators should be on their respective sidelines.
 If you notice someone behind the goal, you should gently remind them that they do not belong there.
 If this does not resolve the situation, stop the game (but keep the clock running) and bring it to the attention of the appropriate coach for them to resolve.
 You have the ability to keep stopping the game until this is resolved.
 Keep the game clock running as the game should run in its assigned time slot.
 Coaches have been informed of this situation.

 Remember, you are the Referee.
 You make the calls.
-Our leagues, MHYSA and BAYS, promote and support the Zero Tolerance Policy.
+Our leagues (MHYSA and BAYS) promote and support the Zero Tolerance Policy.
 This policy means you should not take any abuse.
-If anyone if unfamiliar with this policy, please check out the Zero Tolerance Policy link at the top of this page.
+If anyone if unfamiliar with this policy, please check out the Zero Tolerance Policy link at the top banner of MHYSA.com.